 - Shortness of breath

 - Nerve pain, numbness, tingling

-Chronic Lyme can affect many different systems in the body, causing it to be diagnosed as one or more of the following:
+Because chronic Lyme can affect many different systems of the body, it can be difficult to detect.
+The wide range of symptoms may cause it to be diagnosed as one or more of the following:

 - Mold illness